mr-martian/history-flowchart/code/doc.md

    - [ ] interface with settings files
    - [ ] access data
    - [ ] link to essays (get summaries from there?)
+   - [ ] finish moving to entirely php
 - [ ] add web interface
    - [ ] for adding data
       - [ ] fixing other people's entries